reesecantu/learn-react-social-media/README.md

     - Removing invalid characters from post titles and filenames before moving them into storage
     - Clear forms after submit
     - Character limit with character count on post titles
+- server-side validation
+    - like/dislikes only sway count by one
+    - posts are uploaded with images
 - Increase type safety by importing types from Supabse

 ## Tech Stack